TheDecoder007/3d-react-portfolio/README.md

 A personal webpage with links and descriptions of my top projects

 ## Built with
-* Landing page built with react-three
+* Landing page built with @react-three/fiber
 * React/useState
 * React-bootstrap
 * Javascript